IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 Known_problems- Known problems regarding the data set, such as data glitches and gaps.

+Last_obs_Count_In_File- Identifies the number of packets in the current science observation type.

 LEVEL- Data processing level as defined in the Solar Orbiter conventions.
 It shall use the ISTP format "PREFIX>Suffix" (e.g., "L1>Level 1 data processing"), where the value of the prefix shall correspond to the "level" field in the file naming convention.

 L_value- (Dipole) L value of the location of station.

 Magnetometer_type- Type of magnetometer instrument.
 Usually "Fluxgate" or "Induction."

+Maximum_PHD- Upper limit for the pulse height filter (typical values range from 200 to 254).

+Minimum_PHD- Lower limit for the pulse height filter (typical value = 2).

+Mirror_Hemisphere- Either ‘N’ (north) or ‘S’ (south) for the observed hemisphere.

 Number_of_channels- Number of channels of magnetometer.

 OBS_ID- A unique identifier for the observation that is associated with the data acquisition and includes identifying information about: the SOOP; planning period; instrument; and instrument’s observation mode.
 The format of OBS_ID is defined in [IOR-ICD], and shall be included in the IORs delivered by the Instrument Teams to SOC.

+Observation_Complete- 1 if this is the last l1b file in the current observation type otherwise 0 to continue.

 Observation_end- The termination date of instrument operation.
 This is left blank if the instrument is currently in operation.

 Observation_start- The start date of instrument operation.

+Observation_Type- DAY_DISK, LIMB, NIGHT_DISK_ARCS, or STELLAR_OCCULTATION.

+OBS_TYPE- 1 (DAY_DISK), 2 (LIMB), 8 (NIGHT_DISK) or 3 (OCCULTATION).

 Process_ID- Process identifier.